Remembering Pat Tillman 15 Years After His Death

 When the United States entered World War II in the 1940s, numerous prominent athletes, most notably in baseball, put their careers on hold to go overseas and fight.

-When the U.S. was attacked on September 11, 2001, only one prominent professional athlete, Arizona Cardinals defensive back Pat Tillman, signed up to serve in the wars that followed, as an Army Ranger.
-On April 22, 2004 – 15 years ago today- Tillman was killed in action in Afghanistan, per ESPN.com.
+When the U.S. was attacked on September 11, 2001, only one prominent professional athlete, Arizona Cardinals defensive back Pat Tillman, signed up to serve in the wars that followed.
+On April 22, 2004 – 15 years ago today – Tillman was killed in action in Afghanistan, per ESPN.
 Dying at age 27, Tillman was the first American professional football player to die in combat since the NFL’s Bob Kalsu, who died in Vietnam in 1970.

 Tillman, a California native who played college football for Arizona State, was drafted by the Arizona Cardinals in 1998 and played for four years in the NFL.
 After the attacks, Tillman turned down a lucrative football contract to join the Army Rangers, along with his brother Kevin Tillman, who was himself a minor league baseball player.
 The Tillman brothers both served multiple tours in both Iraq and Afghanistan over two years.